Particular/docs.particular.net/nservicebus/sagas/index.md

 ## Correlating messages to a saga

 Correlation is needed in order to find existing saga instances based on data on the incoming message.
-In the example the message is correlated on `CompleteOrder` with the right saga that's already running.
-Usually, there's some applicative ID in both types of messages that can correlate between them.
+In the example the `OrderId ` property of the `CompleteOrder` message is used to find the existing saga instance for that order.

 To declare this use the `ConfigureHowToFindSaga` method and use the `Mapper` to specify to which saga property each message maps to.
-Note that NServiceBus will only the correlation on a single saga property and the type used to find the saga must match the saga property type.
+Note that NServiceBus will only allows correlation on a single saga property the property types on must match.

+NOTE: The value for correlated message properties must have a non default value.

 If correlating on more than one property is necessary, or match properties of different types, use a custom saga finder mentioned below.

 {{NOTE:
 In Version 6 and above NServiceBus will enforce that all correlated properties have a non default value when the saga instance is persisted.
+This means that all messages starting a saga must have a mapping.

 In Version 6 and above NServiceBus does not support changing to change the value of correlated properties for existing instances.